rrothwell/global_weather_stations/README.md

 There are plans to provide intermediate results from the investigation to compare the impact of various processing steps.

-## The Source Code
+## The Development Process

-The development environment is Eclipse with the PyDev plugin.
+The development environment is Eclipse CDT with the PyDev plugin.

 Code and document curation is via git.